 When it came time to exchange presents, they couldn’t open their gift fast enough.
 I thought I might burst while waiting for them to see the carefully selected $2 trinket that I just knew was going to be their favorite.

 Your child can experience this same sense of pride and joy that comes with giving.
-Enter… the Sugarloaf Craft Festival.
+Enter… The Capitol Arts and Crafts Festival.

 Forget that it’s called a “Craft Festival.”
 This is your single best opportunity to take your children holiday shopping and let them select gifts.
 Bring them with their imagination, list, budget, and head filled with dreams.
 This place has something thoughtful for everyone.
 It’s literally a crafty holiday emporium that won’t break the bank.